network-for-good/dev-test/README.md

 * You will need to install `yarn` in order to run JS tests.
 You can find setup instructions [here](https://classic.yarnpkg.com/en/docs/install).

+* You will need Ruby 2.6.8 installed.
+You consider using a ruby version manager like [rbenv](https://github.com/rbenv/rbenv)

 ## Setup Steps

 1. Download a copy of the `dev-test` from this URL: https://github.com/network-for-good/dev-test/archive/main.zip.
 We don't recommend cloning the `dev-test` repository, because you will be delivering your solution as a private repository pull request (see Delivery Instructions, below).